If you see a treatment or cure for influenza or COVID-19 that looks too good to be true, it probably is.

 The FDA also warns about COVID-19

 test kits sold for at-home use without its approval.
-The FDA has approved one at-home test for people ages 14 years and older who have a doctor's prescription.
+The FDA has approved certain at-home tests.
 Other ways to be tested for COVID-19 are to contact your health care provider or visit a testing site.

 Be cautious about using online pharmacies that offer antiviral prescription medication at low prices without a doctor's prescription.
 These pharmacies usually are not in the United States.
 The medications may have harmful ingredients.
 If you use an online pharmacy, make sure it is approved.

 There has been interest in some medicines meant for other conditions, or even animals, against COVID-19.
 Remember that using any medication not approved or authorized by the FDA, unless as part of a clinical trial, can cause serious harm.
-For example, the FDA warns that people should not take the drug
+For example, the FDA and Centers for Disease Control and Prevention (CDC) warn that people should not take the drug

 ivermectin, used in products meant to treat or prevent parasites.
-Multiple people who took ivermectin meant for horses have had to be hospitalized.
+Multiple people who took ivermectin meant for horses and cattle have had to be hospitalized.

 Check with your pediatrician